Skip to main contentSkip to footer

 We’re already working hard to make the transport network safe for everyone:

-• TravelSafe staff, including the Greater Manchester Police dedicated Transport Unit, patrol the transport network and take part in dedicated, intelligence-led operations using resources such as behavioural detection, knife-arches, sniffer dogs and drones.
+• TravelSafe Partnership staff, including the Greater Manchester Police dedicated Transport Unit, patrol the transport network and take part in targeted, intelligence-led operations using resources such as behavioural detection, knife-arches, sniffer dogs and drones.

-• We’re also working in the community, with schools and colleges and with children and young people to tackle antisocial behaviour and promote good behaviours on public transport.
+• We’re also working in our local communities, with schools and colleges and with children and young people to tackle antisocial behaviour and promote good behaviours on public transport.

 What’s next?